yishanyuan/Airbnb_Analysis_2024/README.md

 **Functions Used:**

-`plot_price_distribution`: Generates a histogram showing one-day Airbnb price distribution.
+`plot_price_distribution`: Generates a histogram showing one-day Airbnb price distribution.<br>
-`plot_city_comparison_boxplot`: Creates a boxplot comparing one-day prices across selected cities.
+`plot_city_comparison_boxplot`: Creates a boxplot comparing one-day prices across selected cities.<br>
-`plot_pet_combined_price_distributions` Visualizes price distributions for one-day, one-week, and one-month stays based on pet allowance.
+`plot_pet_combined_price_distributions` Visualizes price distributions for one-day, one-week, and one-month stays based on pet allowance.<br>
-`plot_smoking_allowed_boxplots`: Plots boxplots to compare prices for smoking and non-smoking listings.
+`plot_smoking_allowed_boxplots`: Plots boxplots to compare prices for smoking and non-smoking listings.<br>
-`plot_free_parking_barplots`: Compares average prices for listings with and without free parking for different lease durations.
+`plot_free_parking_barplots`: Compares average prices for listings with and without free parking for different lease durations.<br>
-'`output_path = "./artifacts/"`: This specifies that the generated visualizations (PNG files) will be saved in a folder named artifacts, which is also located in the current working directory.
+'`output_path = "./artifacts/"`: This specifies that the generated visualizations (PNG files) will be saved in a folder named artifacts, which is also located in the current working directory.<br>

 ##  Finding and Analysis ##
 **General Price Distribution**